AB Science – Masitinib

 Background

 Masitinib is an oral tyrosine kinase inhibitor that can inhibit macrophage and mast cell proliferation, while also stimulating their apoptosis, thereby reducing neuroinflammatory response.
-In preclinical SOD1 rat models of ALS/MND, treatment with masitinib seven days after the onset of paralysis resulted in slowed disease progression, decreased microglosis and extended survival by 40%.
+In preclinical SOD1 rat models of ALS/MND, treatment with masitinib seven days after the onset of paralysis resulted in slowed disease progression, decreased microgliosis and extended survival by 40%.

+A phase 2/3 clinical trial published in 2019 assessed the potential efficacy of mastinib in ALS/MND.
+The study was a double-blind, placebo-controlled trial in 394 participants that evaluated two doses of masitinib, 3.0 mg/kg/day and 4.5 mg/kg/day, in combination with riluzole over 48 weeks.
+A primary efficacy population of participants declared as normal progressors (<1.1 pts/month decline on ALSFRS-R) at the 4.5 mg/kg/day dose were declared to experience benefit vs. placebo, with a statistically significant 27% slowing of decline on the ALSFRS-r.
+Statistical significance was not achieved in the secondary analysis population consisting of combined normal and fast progressors.
+A survival analysis from the same trial, published in 2021, demonstrated a significant survival benefit of 25 months versus placebo in a subgroup receiving 4.5 mg/kg/day, having a baseline ALSFRS-R progression rate <1.1pts/month and a score of 2 or more at baseline for each ALSFRS-R component.
 The preliminary data from this study underpinned the decision to proceed with a phase 3 clinical trial.
 This is currently recruiting at more than 40 sites in 13 countries, with a goal of 495 participants across three arms; placebo, 4.5 mg/kg/day and 6.0 mg/kg/day.
 The trial will measure ALSFRS-R over 48 weeks as the primary outcome, with a quality of life measure, progression free survival, SVC, HHD and a combined assessment of function and survival (CAFS) as secondary outcomes.
 Based on the data obtained from the previous trial, eligibility will require a certain rate of progression and particular total and subscores on each of the items of the ALSFRS-R at screening.

 It should also be noted that while masitinib demonstrated reasonable safety and tolerability in the phase 2/3 trial, there is a history of severe adverse events across several trials testing masitinib in various conditions including ischemic heart disease, autoimmune-like hepatitis and Stevens-Johnson Syndrome.
 There was a higher proportion of severe adverse events in the treatment arms of the trial and one third of the individuals on the 4.5 mg/kg/day dose had adverse events requiring dose reduction.
 In June 2021, a voluntary hold on worldwide clinical studies of masitinib was announced to investigate the potential risk of ischemic heart disease, which has since been lifted.
-This information should not discount evaluation of a potential effect in ALS/MND, but are important for treating physicians to be aware of.
+This information should not discount evaluation of a potential effect in ALS/MND, but is important for treating physicians to be aware of.

-Recently, AB Science announced that Health Canada has started review of a New Drug Submission for masitinib in the treatment of ALS/MND under the Notice of Compliance with Conditions (NOC/C) policy.
-If approved, the academic and clinical community need to consider whether the existing data from the phase 2/3 study is sufficient to warrant treatment of people with ALS/MND until the phase 3 trial readout occurs.
+If conditionally approved, the academic and clinical community need to consider whether the existing data from the phase 2/3 study is sufficient to warrant treatment of people with ALS/MND until the phase 3 trial readout occurs.
 The results of the first study, while intriguing, represent strong preliminary data to inform the ongoing phase 3 trial, but have a number of aspects that make it difficult to determine if the reported effects are due to chance.
 It should be noted that data from non-pivotal phase 2 or 2/3 studies are expected to provide the required information for designing the optimal phase 3 efficacy trials and questions around the reliability of results at this stage are not unique to this situation.

 Summary

-Given the available evidence, it is the opinion of the SAC that masitinib is an intriguing compound with preliminary results suggestive of a potential effect on ALS/MND progression and survival, but that the clinical and academic community has reservations as to whether the existing data is sufficient to warrant confidence in these effects.
+Given the available evidence, it is the opinion of the SAC that masitinib is a compound with preliminary results suggestive of a potential effect on ALS/MND progression and survival, but that the clinical and academic community has reservations as to whether the existing data is sufficient to warrant confidence in these effects.
 The ongoing phase 3 clinical trial is necessary to determine if there is any effect of masitinib in ALS/MND.
-Should regulatory bodies like Health Canada provide conditional approval of masitinib based on the existing data, further communication will be developed, but until then, there is as-yet no reason to recommend use of masitinib for the treatment of people living with ALS/MND.
+Should regulatory bodies provide conditional approval of masitinib based on the existing data, further communication will be developed, but until then, there is as-yet no reason to recommend use of masitinib for the treatment of people living with ALS/MND.

 International Alliance of ALS/MND Associations